syncfusion-content/maui-docs/MAUI/DataGrid/styling.md

 ![Header row styling in .NET MAUI DataGrid](Images/styling/maui-datagrid-headerrow-style.png)

 ### Styling Table Summary cell
-The header cells can be customized by the writing style for [DataGridTableSummaryCell]() TargetType.
+The table summary cells can be customized by the writing style for [DataGridTableSummaryCell]() TargetType.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}